multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 The point of the proxies is to help us build contract calls in a type-safe manner.
 But this is by no means compulsory.
 Sometimes we specifically want to build contract calls manually and serialize the arguments ourselves.

-The point is to create a `ContractCallNoPayment` object.
+We are looking to create a `ContractCallNoPayment` object.
 We'll discuss how to add the payments later.

 The `ContractCallNoPayment` has two type arguments: the API and the expected return type.
 If we are in a contract, the API will always be the same as for the entire contract.
 To avoid having to explicitly specify it, we can use the following syntax: